chakra-ui/panda/website/pages/docs/concepts/recipes.md

   variants: {
     // ...
   },
-  // Add the jsx hint to track the usage of the recipe in JSX
+  // Add the jsx hint to track the usage of the recipe in JSX, you can use regex to match multiple components
   jsx: ['Button', 'PageButton']
 })
 ```